Westland Helicopters: 1960s

 Westland inherited the Saro Skeeter helicopter, a development of the Cierva W.14 Skeeter and the Fairey Rotodyne compound gyroplane design.
 They continued to develop the latter, terminating their own Westland Westminster large transport design.

 The company continued to produce other aircraft under licence from Sikorsky (Sea King) and Bell (Sioux).
 They also produced their own designs: the Westland Scout and its naval variant the Westland Wasp from the P.531, which found favour with the Army Air Corps and Fleet Air Arm respectively.

-In the late 1960s, the company began a collaboration with Aérospatiale to manufacture three new helicopters, the Aérospatiale Puma, Aérospatiale Gazelle and Westland Lynx, with the last being a Westland design.
+In the late 1960s, the company began a collaboration with Aérospatiale to licence-manufacture two new helicopters, the Aérospatiale Puma and Aérospatiale Gazelle.
+Westland also began developing the Westland Lynx to replace the Scout.

 1970s

 Through Saunders-Roe, Westland became first a part owner then, from 1970, the sole owner of the British Hovercraft Corporation, subsequently trading as Westland Aerospace.
 Most designs were Saunders-Roe or Saunders-Roe derivatives.

 For many years Westland owned the main London heliport at Battersea.